How to Stop Losing Yourself in Motherhood

 It usually creates exhaustion.
 Resentment.
 Overwhelm.
 Disconnection.
 And a growing feeling that you’ve disappeared somewhere inside your own life.

-Which is why this isn’t just about “self-care.”
+Which is why the solution isn’t just about “self-care.”
 It’s about reconnecting with yourself again.
+And giving yourself permission to want that.
+To recognize that it’s good not just for you but for your family too.

 Learning to see yourself as a whole person—not just someone who takes care of everyone else.